Table of Contents

 Important: If your AdLayout is too small then no ad will be returned and ad loading will fail.
 You can ensure that your AdLayout is large enough for most scenarios by creating a screen-wide AdLayout with its width set to MATCH_PARENT and its height to WRAP_CONTENT.

 If you want to set the banner ad size yourself, you can specify a size in either the AdLayout constructor or through XML.
 Manually setting the size is recommended for ads that do not span the entire screen width and it's required for 300x250 ads.
 The Amazon Mobile Ad Network supports ad sizes of 300x50, 320x50, and 300x250 for phones and 600x90, 728x90, 1024x50, and 300x250 for tablets.
 Your app should request a device-appropriate size, which will be scaled to your ad view.
 Ad sizes are specified in the AdLayout constructor or the XML layout file.
 Here is an example of how you would set the AdLayout within Java code:

 For setting the size through the Java code as in the above example, you must provide the AdLayout constructor with one of the following AdSize class fields:

 Alternatively, you can also specify the size within an XML AdLayout initialization as follows:

 Please see the following chart for recommended sizes by device:

-- HTML web views that typically open an in-app browser, native browser, or Android Intent.
+Static Banners - Static banners are HTML web views that typically open an in-app browser, native browser, or Android intent.

 All ad placements must be above the fold, which means fully visible without scrolling.
 If an ad placement is embedded with content in a screen, it can scroll with that content and scroll off of the screen as long as it started above the fold.